ICanBoogie/ActiveRecord/README.md

 $model->where('is_online = ?', $_GET['online']);
 ```

-Of course you can use multiple conditions:
+Of course, you can use multiple conditions:

 ```php
 <?php